kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 | Gateway | `Gateway.Spec.TLS.Backend.ClientCertificateRef` | Proposed |

 #### Rationale
-Client certificate is part of Gateway identity and should not be overriden per backend.
+Client certificate is part of Gateway identity and should not be overridden per backend.

 #### Why Not Listener level to match FrontendValidation?
 In general, we'd expect this identity to represent a Gateway as a whole, and